adamralph/liteguard/README.md

 Many guard clause libraries provide a huge range of methods for determining whether arguments satisfy all manner of business rules.

 In my opinion, it is not the job of a guard clause library to validate arguments against business rules.
 I believe the role of a guard clause library is to prevent method calls with null arguments or null argument values.
 Ideally, I'd like such things to be built into .NET languages.
 If that ever happens I will happily allow LiteGuard to retire gracefully to a small but comfortable home near the seaside with a carriage clock and a little Havanese.

+## Build from source

+Clone this repo, navigate to your clone folder and execute `build.cmd`.
+The only prerequisite you need is MSBuild 14, which is also included in Visual Studio 2015.

+`build.cmd` executes the default build targets which include compilation, test execution and packaging.
+After the build has completed, the build artifacts will be located in `artifacts/output/`.

+For full usage details for `build.cmd`, execute `build.cmd -?`.
+See  [simple-targets-csx](https://github.com/adamralph/simple-targets-csx) for more info.

+You can also build the solution using Visual Studio 2015 or later.
+At the time of writing the build is only confirmed to work on Windows.

 ## Can I help to improve it and/or fix bugs?